Quantreo/quantreo/docs/docs/data-aggregation/bar-building.md

 It is also possible to add **custom metrics** to each bar using the `additional_metrics` parameter — see the [dedicated tutorial](/../data-aggregation/bar-metrics/#custom-metrics) for a detailed walkthrough.

+This type of bars comes from the book "Advances in Financial Machine Learning" (Marco Lopez de Prado)

 ```python title="How to call the ticks_to_tick_bars function"
 def ticks_to_tick_bars(df: pd.DataFrame, tick_per_bar: int = 1000, col_price: str = "price", col_volume: str = "volume",
     additional_metrics: List[Tuple[Callable, str, List[str]]] = []) -> pd.DataFrame: